Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 = 1.3.4 =
 * Regular DWS plugins now also load files from the modules folder.
+* Modules announce their loaded state through an action.

 = 1.3.3 =
 * Modify publish/submit action button on Custom Extensions page.